Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 ![TF-Chest Xray Pipeline](pictures/2-run-pipeline.PNG)

 Once chest X-ray pipeline is executed Experiment and Run link will generate and displayed as output.
-If you click Run link, you will directed to Kubeflow Pipeline Dashboard
+If you click Run link, you will be directed to Kubeflow Pipeline Dashboard

 ![TF-Chest Xray Pipeline](pictures/3-exp-link.PNG)